Disproven Facts

 Now we know:

-Scientific consensus on human-caused climate change was well established in 2001.
-The IPCC's Third Assessment Report (2001) stated the evidence was 'unequivocal.'
-The apparent debate was manufactured by the fossil fuel industry.
+Scientific consensus on human-caused climate change was already well established by 2001, and the IPCC's 2007 Fourth Assessment Report called warming 'unequivocal.'
+The appearance of major scientific debate was largely manufactured by fossil fuel interests and amplified through politics and media.

 Disproven 2004